jayadeepravuri/CHARLOTTE-MAE/Readme.md

 * The image in the about section is again a picture of the service provider(charlotte mae) so the user gets to familarize with her

 ### Holistic feel
-The crucial objective of the wesbsite is to make its service attractive to the user profile by addressing relatable needs of the service and show it in a more elegant way by providing only required information in a very soothing and peaceful way through selective colors and pictures.
+The crucial objective of the website is to make its service attractive to the user profile by addressing relatable needs of the service and show it in a more elegant way by providing only required information in a very soothing and peaceful way through selective colors and pictures.